jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 # UK Air Travel Data Process Walkthrough

-The project can be found here - [UK Air Travel Project](https://public.tableau.com/app/profile/jake.rainey/viz/UKAirTravelJan2023/UKAirTravelDashboard)
+The full project can be found here - [UK Air Travel Project](https://public.tableau.com/app/profile/jake.rainey/viz/UKAirTravelJan2023/UKAirTravelDashboard)

 ## Aims

-The purpose of this project was to investigate the routes and punctuality of airlines and airports for the UK aviation market.
+The purpose of this project was to investigate the routes and punctuality of airlines and airports for the UK.
 For this project I intended to:
 - Map airline routes
 - Show number of flights on routes